SqueezeBits/Torch-TRTLLM/README.md

 ## Benchmarks

 We have conducted comprehensive benchmarks for both output quality and inference performance to validate the conversion process of Ditto.
-[Llama3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) and [Llama3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) were used for the benchmarks and all benchmarks were performed with both GEMM and GPT attention plugins enabled.
+[Llama3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct), [Llama3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct), and [Helium1-preview-2B](https://huggingface.co/kyutai/helium-1-preview-2b) were used for the benchmarks and all benchmarks were performed with both GEMM and GPT attention plugins enabled.

 ### Quality
 We used [TensorRT-LLM llmapi](https://github.com/NVIDIA/TensorRT-LLM/tree/main/tensorrt_llm/llmapi) integrated with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) for quality evaluation.
+For Helium model, ifeval task was excluded since it is not an instruction model.
 <table>
   <tr>
     <th></th>